 If you need to apply for a residence permit and you did not have to open a blocked account for your visa, you can do so now.

 All students require health insurance.
-The Germany health care system you find explained here in 40 languages.
+An explanation about the Germany health care system can be found here.

 Students from EU member states and students who come from countries that have a social security agreement with the EU (EEA countries, Bosnia and Herzegovina, Serbia and Montenegro, Croatia, Macedonia, Switzerland, Turkey and Tunisia) should make sure to find out the best way to receive health insurance by asking their health insurance provider in their home country, prior to departure.
 In most cases, students will receive the European Health Insurance Card (EHIC) which releases you from obligatory health insurance in Germany and provides you with medical care in emergencies.
 Find out more information on the website of the European Commission.